kermitt2/biblio_glutton_harvester/Readme.md

 # Open Access PDF harvester

-Python utility for harvesting efficiently a large Open Access collection of PDF:
+Python utility for harvesting efficiently a large Open Access collection of scholar PDF:

-* Downloaded PDF can be stored either on an Amazon S3 bucket, on a SWIFT object storage (OpenStack) or on a local storage, with UUID renaming/mapping.
+* The downloaded PDF can be stored either on an Amazon S3 bucket, on a SWIFT object storage (OpenStack) or on a local storage, with UUID renaming/mapping.

 * Downloads and storage uploads over HTTP(S) are multi-threaded for best robustness and efficiency.

-* Download supports redirections, https protocol and uses rotating request headers.
+* The download supports redirections, https protocol, wait/retries and uses rotating request headers.

 * The harvesting process can be interrupted and resumed.

 * The tool is fault tolerant, it will keep track of the failed resource access with corresponding errors and makes possible subsequent retry on this subset.

-* Optionally, aggregated metadata from biblio-glutton for an article are accessed and stored with the other resources.
+* Optionally, aggregated metadata from biblio-glutton for an article are accessed and stored together with the full text resources.

 * As a bonus, image thumbnails of the front page of the PDF are created and stored with the PDF.